|Study location||Hungary, Budapest|

 Take original documents along

-Applications are accepted from the following territories (based on citizenship): Albania, Algeria, Argentina, Azerbaijan, Cambodia, Cape Verde, Georgia, India, Indonesia, Iran, Iraq, Jordan, Kosovo, Lebanon, Macedonia, Moldova, Montenegro, Morocco, Myanmar (Burma), Namibia, Pakistan, Panama, Philippines, Russia, Saint Lucia, Sierra Leone, Singapore, South Korea, State of Palestine, Sudan, Syria, São Tomé and Príncipe, Taiwan, Tajikistan, Tunisia, Turkey, Turkmenistan, Ukraine, Uzbekistan, Yemen.
+Applications are accepted from the following territories (based on citizenship): Albania, Algeria, Argentina, Azerbaijan, Cambodia, Cape Verde, Georgia, India, Indonesia, Iran, Iraq, Jordan, Kosovo, Kyrgyzstan, Lebanon, Macedonia, Moldova, Montenegro, Morocco, Myanmar (Burma), Namibia, Pakistan, Panama, Philippines, Russia, Saint Lucia, Sierra Leone, Singapore, South Korea, State of Palestine, Sudan, Syria, São Tomé and Príncipe, Taiwan, Tajikistan, Tunisia, Turkey, Turkmenistan, Ukraine, Uzbekistan, Yemen.